yigitkonur/code-to-clipboard-for-llms/README.md

 #### Size and Content Control

 *   `--max-size SIZE`: Exclude files larger than the specified size (e.g., `500k`, `10M`).
 Default is `2M`.
+*   `--max-file-chars N`: Set maximum characters per file (default: 10,000).
+Works with skip/truncate options.
+*   `--skip-large-files`: Skip files that exceed the `--max-file-chars` limit entirely.
+*   `--truncate-large-files`: Keep large files but show only the first N characters with a truncation notice.
 *   `--include-binary`: Attempt to include files detected as binary (default is to exclude them).
 *   `--max-depth N`: Limit scanning to a maximum directory depth.